 Protect your skin from the sun’s harmful rays to reduce your risk of skin cancer.

 The risk of skin cancer shouldn’t be treated lightly.
-As it is the most common form of cancer, one in five Americans will develop skin cancer in their lifetime.
-In 2017 alone, 87,110 new melanomas will be diagnosed, and 9,730 people are expected to die from this deadly form of cancer.
+In fact, it’s the most common form of cancer, and one in five Americans will develop skin cancer in their lifetime.

 - Stay in the shade.
-When possible sit in the shade or shade your body under an umbrella or hat to avoid UV radiation exposure.
+When possible, sit in the shade or shade your body under an umbrella or hat to avoid ultraviolet (UV) radiation exposure.

-- Wear sunglasses.
-Your eyes are extremely sensitive to the sun.
-Wearing sunglasses reduces UV exposure up to 98 percent.
+- Wear sunglasses, as the eyes are extremely sensitive to the sun.
+Wearing sunglasses reduces UV exposure up to 98%.

-- Choose a 30+ sunscreen and reapply it every two hours.
+- Sunscreen is key.
+Choose a sunscreen with a sun protection factor (SPF) of 30 or higher and reapply it every two hours.

 - Wear protective clothing.
 Long sleeves, high collared shirts and pants that cover the skin are your best protection.
 Look for clothing with sun protection.